MSc ENERGY ENGINEERING WITH ENVIRONMENTAL MANAGEMENT

 We make sure that our assessment techniques reflect the landscape of the industry, so you’ll be encouraged to see your target audience for most assessments as your future industry line manager, rather than a lecturer.

-Most assessments are based in coursework, giving you opportunities to hone your time management skills and highlight your development as you progress throughout the course.
-Some assessments will also include team working, peer assessment and self-reflection.
+Most assessments are based on coursework, giving you opportunities to hone your time management skills and highlight your development as you progress throughout the course.
+Some assessments will also include teamwork, peer assessment and self-reflection.
 We find that these experiences help students to articulate their skills clearly in future interviews.

 Overall, you’ll experience a variety of assessment types – from group presentations to individual technical reports.
 We’ll give you extensive feedback for both formative and summative assessments, something that our accreditors have found extremely positive.